-The main benefits of 3D printing are realized in its:
+The main benefits of additive manufacturing are realized in its:

 - Cost: With 3D printing, the ability to make complex shapes and parts more easily saves high costs of programming and setups.
 3D printing also allows for making only what you need, minimizing material costs and minimum part orders all while running unattended.

-- Flexibility: achieved with traditional manufacturing methods, either as a single part or at all without high costs and long lead times.
+- Flexibility: As a complement to traditional manufacturing methods, 3D printing can be used to create a single part or multiple parts, without high costs and long lead times.